xalitoarriaza/help/docs/env-vars.md

 Create a secret key and use the `mcrypt_encrypt()` function to encrypt and then base64 encode your variables.
 An exemplary PHP script doing that can be [downloaded from this Gist](https://gist.github.com/ukautz/3573878af39e81c009fa) and then executed locally.

-Start with generating a new key and storing this key somewher in your app's bootstrap code:
+Start with generating a new key and storing this key somewhere in your app's bootstrap code:

 ```bash
 php encrypt.php genkey